Alpine tundra: Flora

 Alpine areas are unique because of the severity and complexity of their environmental conditions.
 Very small changes in topography – as small as 1 foot (0.3 m) or less – may mean the difference between a windswept area or an area of snow accumulation, changing the potential productivity and plant community drastically.
 Between these extremes of drought versus saturation, several intermediate environments may exist all within a few yards of each other, depending on topography, substrate, and climate.
 Alpine vegetation generally occurs in a mosaic of small patches with widely differing environmental conditions.
 Vegetation types vary from cushion and rosette plants on the ridges and in the rock crannies; to herbaceous and grassy vegetation along the slopes; dwarf shrubs with grasses and forbs below the melting snowdrifts; and sedges, grasses, low shrubs, and mosses in the bogs and along the brooks.

 Alpine meadows form where sediments from the weathering of rocks has produced soils well-developed enough to support grasses and sedges.
 Non-flowering lichens cling to rocks and soil.
 Their enclosed algal cells can photosynthesize at any temperature above 0 C, and the outer fungal layers can absorb more than their own weight in water.
 The adaptations for survival of drying winds and cold may make tundra vegetation seem very hardy, but in some respects the tundra is very fragile.
 Repeated footsteps often destroy tundra plants, allowing exposed soil to blow away; recovery may take hundreds of years.

+The characteristic aroma of many alpine meadows in the European Alps during summer is significantly influenced by the volatile organic compounds (VOCs) emitted by dominant plant species.
+For example, alpine clover (Trifolium alpinum), a key forage and soil-stabilizing plant, produces a strong, spicy-sweet fragrance from its flowers that permeates the environment: this scent, a complex blend of terpenes and other compounds, is an adaptation to the high-altitude environment, serving to attract scarce pollinators and deter herbivores.